Reducing pain for burns survivors

 From giving amputees their independence, to reducing pain for burn patients and helping children recover from injury, VR can transform people’s health, wellbeing and lifestyle.

 We’re continuing to build on our work by developing new ways to treat people with different health problems and disabilities using VR.
-These include games to support lower leg rehab in young people, tackle dysphasia in stroke victims and help children with muscular dystrophy stay healthy for longer.
+These include games to tackle dysphasia in stroke victims and help children with muscular dystrophy stay healthy for longer.

 The opportunities to use VR in healthcare are endless.
 I’m proud to be part of an amazing team committed to using this technology to make a real difference to people’s lives.